Three shifts we have to make in homelessness service design

 Shift 2 – Home comes first, services come second

-“If you build this building, and everyone drives past and says, ‘That’s where all the formerly homeless people leave,’ then you failed.”Common Ground Service Provider
+“If you build this building, and everyone drives past and says, ‘That’s where all the formerly homeless people live,’ then you failed.”Common Ground Service Provider

 We suppose this is literally the point of ‘Housing First’ – that the primary thing we need to end homelessness is housing.
 In terms of accommodation spaces, as we spoke to providers, the projects that seemed to be thriving the most were those that had ensured that spaces felt primarily like homes, making their own service provision more subtle in the process.
 This included a rejection of institutional feeling spaces (even when these were modern, interesting ideas), making spaces for specialist service delivery less visible, and making sure that a sense of welcome was there the minute people walked through the door.